3 Big Advantages of Earning Project Management Certification

 Today, for most project management jobs, being certified is seen as either highly desirable or downright mandatory.
 That's why achieving recognized certification can greatly increase your marketability to potential employers, especially many of the most successful and respected ones.
 It simply improves your odds of being invited to interview at top organizations and selected for the most rewarding positions.

 Here's a big reason for that: Most companies in this field, along with their clients, believe that having project specialists who are certified improves their rates of project success.
-In fact, a study from 2007 found that about eight out of every 10 high-performing projects were staffed with certified project managers.* And the reasoning becomes even clearer when you consider the high rate and cost of failure.
-For example, findings from other studies have shown that:
+And the reasoning becomes even clearer when you consider the high rate and cost of failure.
+For example, a Gallup survey found that:

 - 97.5 percent of companies were not able to successfully complete all of their projects.